MostafaTwfiq/Simple-Interpreter/README.md

 **Comments:**

-> To declare a variable all what you need is to start the line with two forward slashes `//` then the `comment`.
+> To declare a comment all what you need is to start the line with two forward slashes `//` then the `comment`.

 ```
 // #comment#